dy/piezo/docs/r&d.md

     * ? `a,b,c ..> a,b -> a+b`
     → `(a,b,c) >- a,b -> a+b` (crazy!)
-  ! >- operator can be statically analyzable if group length is known (it should be known)
+  ! >- operator can be statically analyzable if group length is known (it should be known) ? unrols into single expression for groups OR applies reduce/fold for arrays.
+Acts as convolver also.
+  ? or just avoid that since direct loop is available?

 ## [x] Units: time primitive and short orders is natural: 1h2s, 20k